benjaminzwhite/reasoning-models/README.md

 - [Baichuan-M3: Modeling Clinical Inquiry for Reliable Medical Decision-Making](https://arxiv.org/abs/2602.06570) - "Key capabilities include: (i) proactive information acquisition to resolve ambiguity; (ii) long-horizon reasoning that unifies scattered evidence into coherent diagnoses; and (iii) adaptive hallucination suppression to ensure factual reliability.
 Empirical evaluations demonstrate that Baichuan-M3 achieves state-of-the-art results on HealthBench, the newly introduced HealthBench-Hallu and ScanBench, significantly outperforming GPT-5.2 in clinical inquiry, advisory and safety."
 - [MedXIAOHE: A Comprehensive Recipe for Building Medical MLLMs](https://arxiv.org/abs/2602.12705)
 - [LawThinker: A Deep Research Legal Agent in Dynamic Environments](https://arxiv.org/abs/2602.12056)
+- [DeonticBench: A Benchmark for Reasoning over Rules](https://arxiv.org/abs/2604.04443) - "... we introduce DEONTICBENCH, a benchmark of 6,232 tasks across U.S. federal taxes, airline baggage policies, U.S. immigration administration, and U.S. state housing law.
+These tasks can be approached in multiple ways, including direct reasoning in language or with the aid of symbolic computation.
+Besides free-form chain-of-thought reasoning, DEONTICBENCH enables an optional solver-based workflow in which models translate statutes and case facts into executable Prolog, leading to formal problem interpretations and an explicit program trace.
+We release reference Prolog programs for all instances."

 #### Topic - Multimodal